This post contains affiliate links. Please see our disclosure policy.

 Instructions

-• Make the Short Ribs: Preheat oven to 325 degrees F. Season the ribs with salt + pepper.
-Add 1 TBSP olive oil to a large dutch oven over medium heat, and brown the ribs on all sides, working in batches as needed.
-Set aside on a plate.
+• Make the Short Ribs: Preheat oven to 325° F. Season the ribs with salt + pepper.
+Add 1 tbsp of olive oil to a large dutch oven over medium heat, and brown the ribs on all sides, working in batches as needed.
+Set ribs aside on a plate.

-Add the onion + carrots and cook over medium heat, stirring occasionally, until softened - about 8 minutes.
+Add the onion + carrots to the same pot and cook over medium heat, stirring occasionally and scraping the bottom of the pan to get the flavorful browned bits incorporated, until softened – about 8 minutes.

 Add the beef broth and beer and bring to a boil.
 Add the ribs back in, cover with the lid, and cook in the oven for 1 hour and 45 minutes.
-After that, turn the oven temperature down to 275 degrees F, and cook for 45 minutes more.
-The ribs should be tender when you try to shred them with a fork (but don't shred them all now - just test a little bit on one).
+After that, turn the oven temperature down to 275° F, and cook for 45 minutes more.
+The ribs should be fall apart tender when you try to shred them with a fork (but don't shred them all now – just test it).

 Set the ribs on a plate and tent with foil.
 Skim off any visible fat in the liquid, and then pour everything (including the vegetables) into a blender (or use a hand blender in the pot) and puree.
 The liquid will be frothy.
-Return the liquid to the pot, bring to a boil, then simmer for 30 minutes to reduce the amount of liquid and intensify the flavor.
+Return the liquid to the pot, bring to a boil, then simmer for 30 minutes to reduce into a thicker sauce & to intensify the flavor.

-Return the ribs to the pot and gently reheat, or cover and let cool a tad before refrigerating to serve the next day.
-The sauce thickens up even more in the fridge overnight.
+Return the ribs to the pot and gently reheat, or cover and let cool a bit before refrigerating to serve the next day.
+The sauce thickens up even more in the fridge overnight and these are fabulous on the next day!

 • Make the Cheddar Mashed Potatoes: While the ribs cook, make the potatoes.
-Add the washed, peeled potatoes to a pot of boiling water and add a few shakes of salt.
+Add the potatoes (unpeeled) and the whole garlic cloves (peeled) to a pot of well salted boiling water.
 Cook 15-20 minutes until potatoes are tender.
-Meanwhile, melt butter in a small saucepan and add 1 peeled, smashed clove of garlic and the herbs.
-Heat over low heat for 10 minutes.
-Then turn off the heat, and discard the garlic and herbs.
+Meanwhile, melt butter in a small saucepan and add the milk and herbs.
+Heat over low heat for 10 minutes, stirring, and making sure it doesn't boil.
+Then turn off the heat, and discard the herbs.

 When potatoes are done cooking, drain and then shake them around in the pot a bit to help fluff them.